 MD: What are your thoughts on being a working mom?

 BR: One always has to keep life in perspective.
 Moments only happen once.
 I say that from the perspective of a workaholic.
 You have to stop and smell the roses.
 It’s so important.
 It’s the key to survival, to be able to balance it all.

 MD: Why did you enjoy working on Love the Coopers?

 BR: The whole essence of Christmas, I just love it.
-I think there is something very wonderful, what Director Jessie Nelson brought to the film was moments.
-Sensory overload is usual with Christmas, but her storytelling has a lot do with moments.
+I think there is something very wonderful—what Director Jessie Nelson brought to the film was moments.
+Sensory overload is usual with Christmas, but her storytelling has a lot to do with moments.